javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 #### `getSelectorMatchingDescription`

 Matches a description against selectors.
 As first argument, it should receive the result of `describeElement` or `describeDependency`.

+As second argument, it should receive an array of selectors (element or dependency selectors depending on the description type).
+The method will return the first selector that matches the description or `null` if no selector matches.

+> [!NOTE]
+> This method provides detailed information about which part of the selector matched or didn't match.
+When arrays of selectors are provided in the `from`, `to` or `dependency` properties in a dependency selector, the method will return the first selector that matches on each side, so the returned `from`, `to` and `dependency` will be the matching selector from each group.

 ```ts
 const elementDescription = matcher.describeElement("src/components/Button.tsx");